 Must sign data privacy and confidentiality agreements

-Undergo HIPAA privacy training
+Undergo annual HIPAA and SOC2 privacy and security training

 Are trained on and provided written company security procedures